oneconcern/datamon/docs/proposals/diamond-design.md

    datamon diamond add --repo {repo} --diamond {diamond-id} --split {split-id} --path {source}
    {split-id}
    ```
-   This command fails when when the split has not been already created.
+   This command fails when the split has not been already created.
 6. Incremental uploads for a bundle and diamonds work the same way.
 See [below](#diamonds-vs-incremental-uploads)